In this article

 Why Floor Insulation Matters in Charlotte Homes

-Most people think about attic insulation first.
+Most people think about attic insulation in Charlotte first.
 That is definitely important.
 But floor insulation can also make a noticeable difference, especially in the Charlotte area where we deal with hot, humid summers and cooler winters.

 When installed the right way, insulation between floors can help with heat loss in the winter, block summer heat from entering living spaces, reduce drafts, help with sound transfer between levels, and slow moisture movement from crawl spaces or basements.